American Airlines doesn't have enough pilots scheduled for holiday travel

 A scheduling glitch has left American Airlines without enough pilots and staff during the busy December travel period, the airline's pilot union said on Wednesday.

 The Allied Pilots Association (APA) that represents pilots at the country's largest airline said in a statement that it was notified Friday by the carrier of "a failure within the pilot schedule bidding system.
-As a result, thousands of flights currently do not have pilots assigned to fly them during the upcoming critical holiday period," it said.
+As a result, thousands of flights currently do not have pilots assigned to fly them during the upcoming critical holiday period.".

 American Airlines said it is working diligently to address the issue and expects to "avoid cancellations this holiday season."